 What if there are discrepancies between my original FAFSA and the verification documents?

 You may be asked to provide additional forms or documentation.
 You will receive either an email or a letter from the Financial Aid Office if additional documentation is needed.
-After all required documents have been received and compared to your FAFSA, we will make any necessary corrections.
+After all required documents have been received and compared to your FAFSA, the Financial Aid Office will correct the data electronically with the Federal Student Aid Programs and process your financial aid.

 Because verification must be completed before financial aid can be awarded or disbursed to you, it is vital to send accurate and complete information as quickly as possible.